Daily Bulletin

 * * * * * * * * * * * * * *

 And finally, our Cardinal Question of the Day . . .
-How many languages do you speak, and what are they?
+If you could master any skill or talent instantly, what would it be?